Why Study Psychology?

 Why do people do what they do?
 This is the fundamental question that the discipline of psychology attempts to answer.
-The specific topics that psychologists study can be as diverse as forgiveness, eyewitness testimony, and human sexuality.
+The specific topics that psychologists study can be as diverse as forgiveness, eyewitness testimony and human sexuality.
 Given such diversity, it is not surprising that psychology has become a popular field of study for many undergraduates.

 At a basic level, psychology students come to understand and appreciate the many factors that influence and motivate human behaviour.
 Psychology students develop a number of valuable skill-sets, including the ability to formulate evidence-based arguments, critically evaluate research findings, and identify important ethical issues.
 Such skills are highly valued by employers in both the public and private sector.

 Psychology is unique in that it is considered both an arts discipline (covering such topics as social psychology and personality) and a science discipline (covering such topics as visual perception and the neurological processes involved in memory formation).
-Students in both the Bachelor of Arts and Bachelor of Science programs at MacEwan are able to complete a major or minor in psychology.
+Students in both the Bachelor of Arts and Bachelor of Science programs at MacEwan University are able to complete a major or minor in psychology.
 If you are interested in psychology you should look closely at each program to determine which degree will be best for you.

 The course list identifies approved courses that MacEwan University may offer.
 Not all courses will be offered every year and some courses are restricted to particular programs.
 Contact an advisor in your program for information on course availability.